robotology/himrep/README.md

 The `liblinear-1.91` package is a dependency for the `linearClassifierModule` and should be thus compiled beforehand.
 The resulting static library must be placed in the same directory of the `liblinear` package to then provide the environment variable **`LIBSVMLIN_DIR`** pointing to that location.

-The `SiftGPU` library is a dependency for the `sparseCoder` module.
+The `SiftGPU` library is a dependency for the `sparseCoder` module, which is compatible only with `OpenCV` versions < 3.0.0.

 The `Caffe` library and `CUDA` package are dependencies for the `caffeCoder` module.
 Documentation about `caffeCoder` setup can be found in the [README_Caffe](https://github.com/robotology/himrep/blob/master/README_Caffe.md).